 The frost blanket is lightweight and provides shade as well as some frost protection.
+By using these blankets we can simplify the hardening off plants, and help young seedlings to establish better.

-Jars or cloches are the simplest and most amazing ways to start plants in spring.
-Simply plant a seed, water, and cover with a glass jar.
-I find glass jars work best, plastic jugs can also be used.
-Choose the size according to the plant that you started.
-For squash, I like to use at least 2 quarts (or 2 liters), for most other seeds 1 quart is enough.
-The jar will create a microclimate, keep moisture in and also protect the seed and seedling from predators.
+Choose the size of the jar according to the plant that you started.
+For squash, I like to use at least 2 quarts (or 2 liters), as for most other plants 1 quart is enough.
+Plant a seed, water it, and cover it with a glass jar.
+The jar will create a microclimate, keep moisture in, and also protect the seed and seedling from predators.

 Build a row tunnel

 Row tunnels act like little greenhouses that protect a row or a raised garden bed.
-We cut 1/2 in PVC pipe into 7-foot lengths, inserted a 1 1/2 foot rebar on each end, and pushed them into the ground.
+We cut 1/2 in PVC pipe into 7-foot lengths, inserted a 1 1/2 foot long rebar on each end, and pushed them into the ground.
 If the ground is too hard, then the rebar can be hammered into the ground first, and then put the pipes unto them.
 Then we attached the plastic to boards and put it over the PVC pipes.

-Or you can also buy Fleece Tunnel Garden Cloches, easy to install, and use.
+Or you can also buy Fleece Tunnel Garden Cloches, easy to install and use.

 Build a greenhouse